GitForGood/money_printer/gdd.md

 - Engaging in unethical practices

 These events are triggered by the game, not by the player.
 These events should present the player with a course of action with some hints of the general direction of the outcomes but should keep away from specifics and should be a bit cryptic.
 The effects can be something like "You have been targeted by a competitor" or "You have been audited by the IRS".
 The player should then have to make a decision based on their current state and the hints given.
 An event should be blocking - requiring the player to make a decision before the game can continue.
 If a player exits the game before resolving it they will be prompted to resolve it when they return.

+### 3.10.
+Costs
+Players incurr quarterly costs for:
+- Rent
+- Salaries
+- Utilities

+These are all visible as projections and are based on the current state of the player.
+Most of the upgrades will come with increasing costs and the player will have to make a decision on whether to upgrade or not based on their current state and the hints given.
+Costs can be divided into fixed and variable costs.
+Fixed costs are costs that do not change with the size of the player's business.
+Variable costs are costs that change with the size of the player's business.
+They can be further divided into business costs and personal costs, personal costs have to be paid with cash so either money from a loan or taxed income from other sources (dividends, capital gains, etc.)
+### 3.11.
+Revenue
+Revenue is visible as projections and are based on the current state of the player.
+Revenue can be further divided into business revenue and personal revenue, business revenue is the income from the player's business and personal revenue is the income from other sources (dividends, capital gains, etc.)
+### 3.12.
+Taxes
+Taxes are paid yearly, they are 30% on asset profits and 50% on business profit that is taken out as salary.
+Any leftover profit at the end of the year is automatically taken out as salary and is taxed accordingly.
+Registered losses are deductible from both of these equations.
+Asset portfolios come in 2 forms, one with the evaluation of their portfolio is taxed 2% yearly and no tax has to be paid on profits, while the other incurrs a tax of 30% on profits when an asset is sold and personal taxes can register losses to offset personal income taxes.
+### 3.13.
+Interest
+Interest is paid monthly on loans and is based on the current interest rate.
+The interest rate is based on the current state of the player and the current market conditions.
+The player should be able to set how much of their quarterly payments on their loans to be paying off the loan but should always cover interest payments at least.

 ## 4. User Interface & Experience (UI/UX)
 Philosophy: "Bloomberg Terminal meets Text Adventure".